 The regulators provide this information on their websites:

-- Australian Government regulator - EPBC Act 1999(Cth) - Public Notices
+- Australian Government regulator - EPBC Act Public Portal

 - Queensland Government regulators - Public Notices; and Current projects